In the Path of the Ancient Olmec Tour

 By no later than 1200 BC, San Lorenzo Tenochtitlán had emerged as the most prominent Olmec center and largest city in Mesoamerica.
 Without city walls for protection, San Lorenzo may have been largely a ceremonial complex.

-Archaeologists have uncovered numerous monuments here, including no less than ten of the huge basalt heads of rulers, the greatest of weighing 28 metric tons and standing almost 10 feet tall.
+Archaeologists have uncovered numerous monuments here, including no less than ten of the huge basalt heads of rulers, the greatest weighing 28 metric tons and standing almost 10 feet tall.
 After spending the morning at this site, return to Lake Catemaco with time for a relaxing boat ride on the lagoon.
 (B/L/D)

 Day 5Tour Tres Zapotes and Santiago Tuxtla

-This morning takes us to Tres Zapotes where the first of the huge Olmec monuments was found in 1862.
+This morning takes us to Tres Zapotes, where the first of the huge Olmec monuments was found in 1862.
 When the rest of the Olmec sites started to decrease in importance about 400 BC, Tres Zapotes continued to thrive and grow in importance, lasting into the Early Postclassic about 1200 AD.

 In the nearby town of Santiago Tuxtla, we will examine several Olmec monuments standing in the central plaza.
 After lunch, drive on to Veracruz, Mexico’s Gulf Coast port.
-Veracruz is a very special laid-back town and its charm can be felt by simply spending an evening sitting in the sidewalk cafés sipping lechero while listening to the music of the festive danzón and watching the spontaneous dance performances.
+Veracruz is a very special, laid-back town, and its charm can be felt by simply spending an evening sitting in the sidewalk cafés sipping lechero while listening to the music of the festive danzón and watching the spontaneous dance performances.

 With its crumbling historic architecture, we may be reminded of old Havana.
 Overnight in the Hotel Gran Deligencia, near the central plaza in the heart of the city.
 (B/L/D)